Colorado Marijuana Trafficking Laws

 How to Transport Weed Legally in Colorado

 According to House Bill 16-1211, Colorado residents must first obtain a retail marijuana transporter license to transport weed legally.
-The license is obtainable from the Marijuana Enforcement Division, costs $4,900.00, and is valid for two years.
-The interested licensee must meet the following criteria:
+The license is obtainable from the Marijuana Enforcement Division.
+To apply for a marijuana business license from this Division, interested licensee must meet the following criteria:

 • 21 years or older